GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/automation/docs/modules/automation/en.md

 Automatically execute a GraphQL Persisted Query when some event happens on the site.

+The **Automation Configurator** module provides an "automator" user interface, to create automations via the WordPress editor.

+The automation trigger is any WordPress action hook, and the action is the execution of a GraphQL persisted query.

 A Custom Post Type "Automation Rules" is provided to create automations.
 When creating a new entry, we must provide the configuration for:

 - Automation trigger(s)